malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 it may be that for more complicated crystal structures, such as Janus Particles [@Reinhart2018], clathrates [@Yagasaki2016] and molecular crystals the diffusion may no longer be the relevant characteristic timescale.
-This is particularly important for molecular crystals, where one of the major results has been the decoupling of the rotational relaxation time and the diffusion constant, with the rotational relaxation getting slower much faster than the dynamics.
+This is important for molecular crystals, where one of the major results has been the decoupling of the rotational relaxation time and the diffusion constant, with the rotational relaxation getting slower much faster than the dynamics.